Customize exploit protection

 Josie also adds the app miles.exe to the Program settings section and configures Control flow guard (CFG) to On.
 She doesn't enable the Override system settings option for DEP or any other mitigations for that app.

 The result will be that DEP will be enabled for test.exe.
 DEP will not be enabled for any other app, including miles.exe.
 CFG will be enabled for miles.exe.

 If you have found any issues in this article, you can report it directly to a Windows Server/Windows Client partner or use the Microsoft technical support numbers for your country.

 Configure system-level mitigations with the Windows Security app

-Open the Windows Security app by selecting the shield icon in the task bar or searching the start menu for Defender.
+Open the Windows Security app by selecting the shield icon in the task bar or searching the start menu for Windows Security.

 Select the App & browser control tile (or the app icon on the left menu bar) and then select Exploit protection.

 Under the System settings section, find the mitigation you want to configure and select one of the following.
 Apps that aren't configured individually in the Program settings section will use the settings configured here: